 These robust, dependable, affordable bicycles donated by Bikes for the World and reconditioned by the Pinelands Creative Workshop provide recreation, rehabilitation, transportation, and income for their new owners.
 Bikes are often modified by the PCW lead mechanic, a paid position created through the Bicycle Project, who often changes out the road bike handlebars and brakes for more desirable flat handlebar components.
 Children are also given the opportunity to ride bikes during the PCW community outreach sessions every weekend.

 Many of our partners overseas employ mechanics or include mechanic training in their programs.
 This is why BfW often includes tools and spare parts in our shipments.
 This provides a means of income for local residents as well as ensuring sustainability for the program.Frankie is the PCW mechanic.
 Mechanics refurbish donated bicycles, often changing out parts to better serve the area.
 Frankie’s expertise is truing wheels.
 Continue reading Frankie's story.

 Dennis is a bit of a bike messenger in his community in Barbados.
-He uses his bicycle to help transport goods and services for residents of Howell Road where he lives.
-The money he earns through this work helps supplement money he receives from welfare.
+He uses his bicycle to help transport goods and services for residents of his community, Howell Road.
+The money he earns through this messenger work helps supplement money he receives from welfare.

 Dennis collects medicine for eldery persons from the town clinic.
 Shopkeepers send him for more stock for their stores.
 He assists farmers by purchasing feed for their chicken and rabbit stock and transporting it by bicycle.
 He also delivers newspapers and gas to members of the community.